oracle/node-oracledb/doc/api.md

 database:

 ```
-Oracledb.BIND_IN                      // for IN binds
+Oracledb.BIND_IN                   // Direction for IN binds

-Oracledb.BIND_INOUT                   // for IN OUT binds
+Oracledb.BIND_INOUT                // Direction for IN OUT binds

-Oracledb.BIND_OUT                     // or OUT binds
+Oracledb.BIND_OUT                  // Direction for OUT binds

 ```